greenelab/deep-review/sections/04_study.md

 "recognizes" a wide variety of other functional elements, like promoters, silencers, and repressors.

-The complex nature of CREs (and our ignorance at to what are the important features of them) is therefore a good subject for deep learning approaches.
+The complex nature of CREs (and our ignorance as to their important features) is therefore a good subject for deep learning approaches.
 Indeed, neural networks were used for promoter recognition as early as 1996, albeit with mixed results [@doi:10.1016/S0097-8485(96)80015-5].
 Since then, there has been much work in applying deep learning to this area, although little in the way of comparative studies or formal benchmarks.
-We will therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.
+We therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.